On the Treewidth of Token and Johnson Graphs: Introduction

-\end{theorem} The Laplacian spectrum of token graphs was studied by Dalfó, Duque, Fabila-Monroy, Fiol, Huemer, Trujillo-Negrete, and Zaragoza-Martínez \cite{Laplacian}.
+The Laplacian spectrum of token graphs was studied by Dalfó, Duque, Fabila-Monroy, Fiol, Huemer, Trujillo-Negrete, and Zaragoza-Martínez \cite{Laplacian}.
 The authors conjectured that the equality

 always holds; and proved it for certain families of graphs.
 However, unbeknownst to the authors this is a special case of Aldous' spectral gap conjecture.
 This conjecture was proved by Caputo, Liggett and Richthammer \cite{caputo}.
-We use (\ref{eq_algconn}) and Theorem \ref{chandran} to obtain lower bounds for the treewidth of the token graph of a path and a complete graph.
+We use (\ref{eq_algconn}) and Theorem \ref{chandran} to obtain lower bounds for the treewidth of the token graph of paths and complete graphs.